-The National Retail Federation reports that almost $13 billion on Father’s Day gifts in 2015 – or $115 per person, which can be difficult to do if you live on a budget.
+The National Retail Federation reports that near $21 billion was spent on presents in 2021 – or over $180 per person, which can be difficult to do if you live on a budget.

-Anything Grill Related
+1. Anything Grill Related

 What Dad doesn’t like to grill?
-I have been grilling for years and am a gas grill fan myself as I love being able to grill up steaks when it’s snowing outside.
+I have been grilling for years and am a gas grill (you can find some of the best ones on Amazon here) fan myself as I love being able to grill up steaks when it’s snowing outside.

 This might not fit for all Dads, but I love to read.
 The problem with reading, other than finding time to do it, is that books clutter up the house.

 Not only does it allow you to read, but get access to movies, music and so much more for a fraction of the price of an iPad.

 You could also combine this with the Amazon Fire TV if your family is thinking of cutting the cord.

 Some don’t like to give gift cards for a holiday, but I think they can be one of the top Father’s Day gifts you can give.
 This is especially if your Dad is hard to shop for.